Published on Nov 18, 2019 | Updated - Apr 23, 2026

 Several studies have highlighted the effectiveness of vinegar and tea tree oil in combating mould.
 A research paper published in the International Journal of Environmental Research and Public Health concluded that "vinegar exhibited potent antifungal activity against mould species commonly found in indoor environments."

-Furthermore, a study conducted by the Department of Microbiology at Sydney University found that tea tree oil showed significant antimicrobial properties against mould and other fungi.
+Furthermore, a study conducted by the Department of Microbiology at the University of Sydney found that tea tree oil exhibited significant antimicrobial activity against mould and other fungi.

 2) Cleaning Mould with Hydrogen Peroxide

 Hydrogen peroxide emerges as a remarkable and versatile cleaner, boasting potent anti-fungal, anti-viral, and anti-bacterial properties.
-This powerful solution offers an effective and eco-friendly alternative to bleach for tackling mould infestations.
+This powerful solution offers a practical and eco-friendly alternative to bleach for tackling mould infestations.

 • Transfer the hydrogen peroxide into a clean spray bottle for easy application.
-Liberally spray the solution onto the mould-infested areas, ensuring complete coverage.
+Spray the solution onto the mould-infested areas, ensuring complete coverage.

 • Allow the hydrogen peroxide to work its magic on the mould.
 Let it sit for about 10-15 minutes, granting the solution sufficient time to penetrate and break down the mould's structure.

-• After the dwell time has elapsed, gently scrub the treated surfaces with a sponge or soft brush.
+• After 10 to 15 minutes, gently scrub the treated surfaces with a sponge or soft brush.
 The combination of the solution's cleaning properties and your efforts will help remove the mould from the affected area.
 Finally, rinse the area thoroughly with water to wash away any remaining residue.

 3) Cleaning Mould with Bi-Carb Soda